MalaGaM/TCL-PKG-IRCServices/README.md

 #### key
 le nom de la clef à modifier
 #### value
-la valeur voulu pour la key
+la valeur voulue pour la key
 ### net **log** level message

 If logger is turned on by config this will write a log message at level.